3750gustavo/Clipster/README.md

 - **Audio Track Assumption**: The code assumes that all video files in the input folder have audio tracks.
 Videos without audio may result in synchronization issues or silent gaps in the output video.

 - **Resolution and Frame Rate**: The code converts all video clips to a standardized resolution of 720p and a frame rate of 30fps, regardless of their original resolution or frame rate.
-This may lead to quality loss or distortion in some videos.
+This may lead to quality loss or distortion in some videos, however it will help to maintain consistency across the output video and improve performance on slower machines.

-- **Error Handling**: The code lacks comprehensive error handling or exception handling mechanisms.
-If any issues arise during the processing or writing of videos, the code may crash or produce corrupted output files.

-It's important to be aware of these limitations and adapt the code accordingly to suit specific project requirements or constraints.
+---

+## Requirements (package_manager.py and start.bat should handle this for you)

+- Python 3.x
+- MoviePy
+- PySimpleGUI (version 4.60.4 recommended as 5.x is paid)
+- ffmpeg (required by MoviePy)

+## Contributing
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.